skgrange/smonitor/README.md

   - Many time-series are turned on and off.
   - There are introductions of temporally overlapping time-series.
 This occurs when multiple sensors monitoring the same variable are located at a single monitoring site.
 For example for a season, a number of NO<sub>x</sub> analysers operate at the same monitoring site.
   - A number of aggregations need to be calculated.
 Aggregations often have dependence on other aggregations and although the majority of aggregations are simple, there are a few which are rather tricky.
+  - Time-series are almost never static.
+Observations in the past are often altered and new observations become available constantly.
+The growth and dynamic nature of time-series needs management to ensure all updates and inserts can be handled easily and quickly.

 **smonitor** attempts to provide a framework and functions so these things can be dealt with easily and getting data into and out of a database is simple and fast.